Andy-Boraphet/CSS342A-2022-Spring/README.md

 ## Exams (quiz, midterms and final)

 - Possibly in-class or "take-home" style depending on Covid situation.
-Each will be ~1.5 hr.
+Each will be 1.5 hr to 2 hrs.
 - Problems such as single-choice question, discussion, and coding
 - Midterms are incremental (covering material up to the exam date), and final exam is comprehensive (covering everything).
 - There will be reviews and examples given before midterms and final.